namolnad/Finch/README.md

 All config files should be readable with no file extension.
 The following specific file formats are expected for each of their corresponding categories if custom configuration is desired:
 - User list
   - File name: `users`
+  - Escape plus signs with a single backslash
   - Newline separated list
   - Each line should be formatted like the following (email, Quip username): `%%%jony.ive@apple.com%%%&&&Jony.Ive&&&`
 - Section Info